devdinie/sMRI_StatisticalAnalysis/05-Statistical_Analysis.md

 <img src="/fig/episode_5/5_All_FSL.png" width="1000" height="300" />

-The volume of the segemented region can be found using _imagestats_.
+The volume of the segemented regions can be found using _imagestats_.
   </details>

 #### • Using FreeSurfer to segment regions of interest